 Dealing with Premature Ejaculation

-While sex therapy may be the only way to learn to improve your ejaculatory control without being dependent on outer supplements, there a few other solutions that help men deal with the symptoms of premature ejaculation.
+While sex therapy exercises may be the only way to truly improve your ejaculatory control, there are a few other solutions that help men deal with the symptoms of premature ejaculation.

 Prescription Anti-Depressants and Pain Killers

 Some sex therapists ‘off-label’ prescription anti-depressants or pain killers in men struggling with premature ejaculation.
 Off-labeling means taking advantage of the side effects of a drug that was designed to treat one problem, in order to treat a different problem.

 For example, some common anti-depressants from the SSRI group such as Prozac and Seroxat may have the outcome of delayed ejaculation.
 The downside to this, however, is that the person taking the pills may also experience a loss of sexual desire.

 While many men are reluctant to take psychiatric pills, this may be a viable option for those who are open to it.
 Here is a list of pros and cons.

 - Easy – The most obvious advantage is the minimal effort required.
 After your trip to your doctor’s office, all you have to do is take the drug as instructed.